Last modified: 22 Feb 2022

 Update event file WCS

 Next the World Coordinate System (WCS) parameters in the event file are updated.
 Since this only involves updating two header keyword values, the event file is modified in place.
 The outfile parameter should be set to "" (blank, no quotes).
 It is generally a good idea to make a copy of the event file and update the copy.
-Using dmcopy with opt=all will copy all the FITS extensions in the file and will provide a HISTORY record showing that file was copied.
+Using dmcopy will copy the EVENTS extensions in the file and will provide a HISTORY record showing that file was copied.

 unix% pset wcs_update infile=acisf12220_corrected_evt2.fits